warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Omnichain Interoperability

 Omnichain Interoperability is one of Warden's key features.
-Collectively, [Omnichain Applications](#omnichain-applications) form an application mesh topology, which overcomes isolated and fragmented ecosystems.
+It refers to the possibility of communication between different blockchain networks.

-OApps allow you to swap tokens across supported chains and [bridge](#bridging) to 64 connected chains.
-You can perform cross-chain transactions with Ethereum, other IBC-enabled chains, and any ECDSA- or EDDSA-based chain supported by a [Keychain](#keychain) – for example, Bitcoin.
+While most interoperability providers focus on particular ecosystems, Warden's goal is connecting different ecosystems.
+[Omnichain Applications](#omnichain-applications) not only provide cross-chain swapping and [bridging](#bridging) but also are able to exchange information with each other.
+This allows overcoming the fragmentation of the blockchain landscape.

 ---

 ## Oracle service

-Warden is integrating a highly performant native oracle service, available to all builders on Warden.
-This will be announced soon.
+An oracle is a third-party service that enables smart contracts access real-life data feeds: prices, stock marked data, weather conditions, etc. Warden is currently integrating with [Slinky](https://skip-protocol-docs.netlify.app/slinky/overview).
+It's an oracle service provided by Skip Protocol and offering mostly price data.
+More details are coming soon.

 ---

 ## Signature request

 A signature request is a request asking a [Keychain](#keychain) to sign a transaction with a private [key](#key).
-Keychain operators can charge [signature request fees](#signature-request-fee).
+Keychain operators can charge [signature request fees](#signature-request-fee) for doing it.
 This is how such requests are processed:

-1. A user sends a signature request with a [Keychain Address](#keychain-address) identifying the preferred Keychain.
+1. A user sends a signature request with a [Keychain ID](#keychain-id) identifying the preferred Keychain.
 2. The [Intent Engine](#intent-engine) checks user [Intents](#intent).
-3. If Intents are satisfied, a [Keychain Party](#keychain-party) publishes a signature to the Warden Protocol.
+3. If Intents are satisfied, a [Keychain Party](#keychain-party) publishes a signature to Warden Protocol.

 ---

 ## Signature request fee

 [Keychain](#keychain) operators can set fees in [WARD](#ward-token) for [signature requests](#signature-request).
-The Keychain collect fees to its [Keychain Address](#keychain-address), and then the Keychain operator can manage these funds.
+The Keychain collect fees to its [ID](#keychain-id), and then the Keychain operator can manage these funds.
 Signature request fees are indicated in uWARD.

 ---

 ## Space

-A Space is a Warden address that serves as a management hub for a collection of [keys](#key).
+A Space is a management hub for a collection of [keys](#key).
 Spaces contribute to Warden's [Chain Abstraction](#chain-abstraction): they aggregate accounts for different blockchains and provide access to [Omnichain Applications](#omnichain-application).

 ---